kr-g/pytkfaicons/README.md

 information first before creating a ticket / issue on github. thanks.

-# note on self-build a local package or scalable icons
+# note on self-build a local package

 - for downloading content from github with [`pygitrab`](https://github.com/kr-g/pygitgrab) a credits file is required.
-- imagemagick is required to convert with [`wand`](https://github.com/emcconville/wand)

 # installation